TomWai821/TS_MERN_LMS/README.md

 <img src="Image/UILayout/EditProfileDataModal-password.png" style="width:40%;"/><br>
 Image 4.4 - Edit Profile Data Modal (Password)<br>

+#### Description:<br>
+- Profile card could view all the data<br>
+- QR Code modal has a QR Code used to loan book, and here has a hint to ask user how to use the QR Code<br>
+- The edit modal for username, it just require to input new username<br>
+- The edit modal for password, it requires input new password and confirm password<br>

 ### 5. Content Page
 <img src="Image/UILayout/TopOfTableContentWithFilter-User.png" style="width:90%;"/><br>
 Image 5.1 - Top of Table Content With Filter (For User)<br>